-Where site is enclosed a lockable maintenance access is to be provided a minimum 3.5 m wide.
-All footpaths to be a minimum of 1.8 m wide, macadam surfaced with concrete edgings or brick edging.
+Where site is enclosed a lockable maintenance access is to be provided a minimum 3.5 metre wide.
+All footpaths to be a minimum of 4 metres wide, macadam surfaced with concrete edgings or brick edging.
 All paths to have a cross fall and where appropriate channels, gullies and drains.
+Widths of less than the above are with the agreement of the highway authority.
+If paths are to remain private or under the maintenance of the Council's Leisure Department, a lesser specification may be permissible.